 There are only 17 remote places along the coast of South Africa with only 50 % of the Reedfrogs living, however the accurate numbers are still unavailable.

 The main threats to their survival include wetland drainage for agriculture and farming; urban development such as beach construction has highly fragmented their habitats with introduction of exotic species such as eucalyptus consumes a lot of water leading to wetland drainage.
 There are no cases of illegal trading but largely human induced activities are a serious threat.

 The best places to see Pickergill’s Reedfrog is South Africa’s coastal wetlands and swamps in the areas between kingsburgh and Isimangaliso Wetland Park.

-Traveling to see these 11 African endangered species in their natural habitats or in their captive breeding places is a means to save them through strengthening conservation, awareness of the communities and appreciation of wildlife with hopes of seeing such species in the coming generations.
+Traveling to see these 11 African endangered species, from Cape Town to Cairo, in their natural habitats or in their captive breeding places is a means to save them through strengthening conservation, awareness of the communities and appreciation of wildlife with hopes of seeing such species in the coming generations.